-Similar to a microscope which renders things visible that are too small, or a telescope which lets us see things that are too far away, the project “Datascope” aims at making innately invisible data visible in their real environment.
+The project "Datascope – Sensor-Based Data Economy in Lower Austria" enables people to see environmental data in their real environment.
+Similar to a microscope, which renders things visible that are too small, or a telescope, which lets us see things that are too far away, the project aims at making invisible data visible in their real environment through Augmented Reality.

 Sensors could, for example, be used to capture the weather conditions and contribute to the ideal use of snow-clearing and gritting vehicles in rural communities, thus increasing traffic safety.

 The project develops several technological prototypes such as affordable LPWAN kits (low-power wi-fi), IT security methods, open data management platforms, visualisation techniques and data-driven business models.